gottacatchenall/dissertation_prospectus/tex/prospectus.md

   - niche model
   - allesina, likelihood function to infer niche model parameters from real food webs
     - a way to generate food-webs with similar topological structure to an empirical web, to use simulation to make statement about stability

-## Bioenergetic Community Models

-It's true that community ecology has been called "a mess" (citation).
-Many of the premises of ecology necessitate that its phenomena are complex is cause and outcome.

-When studying any system, one of the most powerful tools of inquiry is paying attention to what is _invariant_, meaning that which does not change in the system, even as we adjust its parameters.
-Mathematicians understand this deeply.
-Ecosystems vary in seemingly dimensionless ways.
-Yet, we can still find an invariant in ecology---the amount of energy per unit area on the planet is a measurable value, and it has to go somewhere.

-It's true, the word 'bioenergetic' does sound like I'm about to try to sell you a collection of conveniently-priced crystals that will keep the bears away.
-However, it is fewer syllables than any of its potential synonyms, so I'm hoping we'll just be able to meet in the middle on this one.

-through poisot lab, a software package to simulate innes model with diffeq solver

- - real ecosystems are not governed by deterministic forces
- - stochasticity in interactions, for a variety of reasons